Soptq/forta-hard-rugpull/README.md

   - Metadata:
     - attacker_deployer_address: the address of the attacker's deployer contract
     - token_contract_address: the address of the token contract
+    - reason: the reason for the alert
+    - couterexample: give a example sequence of function calls that trigger the alert

+Here, {RUGPULL_CATEGORY} is the category of the rug pull.
+The following rug pull categories are supported:
+ - HONEYPOT
+ - HIDDENMINTS
+ - FAKEOWNERSHIPRENOUNCIATION
+ - HIDDENTRANSFERS
+ - HIDDENFEEMODIFIERS
+ - HIDDENTRANSFERREVERTS

 When two or more of the above mentioned rug pull is detected, the agent will additionally fire the following alert: